acampove/rx_run3/README.md

 The hashes of the training samples are stored in the pickled model itself; which therefore is a reimplementation of `GradientBoostClassifier`, here called `CVClassifier`.

-If a sample exist, that was used in the training of _every_ model, no model can be chosen for the prediction and an `CVSameData` exception will be risen.
+If a sample exists, that was used in the training of _every_ model, no model can be chosen for the prediction and a `CVSameData` exception will be risen.

+During training, the configuration will be stored in the model.
+Therefore, variable definitions can be picked up for evaluation from that configuration and the user does not need to define extra columns.

 ### Caveats

 When evaluating the model with real data, problems might occur, we deal with them as follows:

 - **Repeated entries**: When there are repeated features in the dataset to be evaluated we assign the same probabilities, no filtering is used.
 - **NaNs**: Entries with NaNs will break the evaluation.
+These entries will be:
+    - Replaced by other values before evaluation IF a replacement was specified during training.
+The training configuration will be stored in the model and can be accessed through:
+    ```python
+    model.cfg
+    ```
-These entries will be _patched_  with zeros and evaluated.
+    - For whatever entries that are still NaN, they will be _patched_  with zeros and evaluated.
 However, before returning, the probabilities will be saved as -1.
 I.e. entries with NaNs will have probabilities of -1.

 # Pandas dataframes